 I’m not often all that big on rites-of-passage and the like, but I honestly think I can now divide my life between the time before I butchered a pig and the new, better and brighter time after I butchered a pig.
 Note, if you’re squeamish you may not want to see the pics in this post, but if you don’t mind seeing what meat looks like before being deconstructed forge on ahead.
-I’ll even break the post for you, so c’mon in below.

 I’m not 100% willing to commit to this statement yet, but giardiniera just might be the best condiment in the history of ever.
 It’s crunchy, spicy, oily, salty and probably has antioxidants and omega-somethings because it’s basically all vegetables, right?
 There is nothing that is not improved with the addition of giardiniera, unless if you hate flavor and happiness.

 I was inspired to make my own last fall after having some homemade giardiniera at a Sunday Dinner Club feast (recipe halfway down page).
 This was all kinds of delicious, but it was more of a tasty antipasto than the fiery italian-beef sidekick that I crave (actually, I would even posit that Italian beef plays second fiddle to the giardiniera in that particular sammich).
 Apparently, “giardiniera” just means “woman gardener” in Italian, and it’s a very Chicagoan confection.
 Wake up world–if you’re not onto this stuff, you need to be pronto.

 After a quick trip to the google, I found a nice roadmap to make my own at the Paupered Chef.
 You can read his directions, or I’ll sloppily sum it up here.